This section discusses tasks that you should perform after installing MySQL:

 Optionally, arrange for the server to start and stop automatically when your system starts and stops.
 For instructions, see Section 2.10.5, “Starting and Stopping MySQL Automatically”.

 Optionally, populate time zone tables to enable recognition of named time zones.
 For instructions, see Section 5.1.13, “MySQL Server Time Zone Support”.

-When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in Section 6.2, “The MySQL Access Privilege System”, and Section 6.3, “MySQL User Account Management”.
+When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in Section 6.2, “Access Control and Account Management”.